Some of the doctors who attended President John

 of the cerebellum must have been missing.

-Harrison Livingston when he asked the doctor whether
+he asked the doctor whether the hole was

 his right ear or behind his right ear?"
 Peters